Welcome to Canada Class!

 We have P.E. on Monday (indoor) and Wednesday (outdoor) so please make sure P.E kits are in school ready for these lessons.

-Our Topic in Spring term 2 is about the development of the English language.
+Our Topic in Summer term 2 is about the Land of Hope and Glory.

 Each week one of the following activities will be set online: MyMaths, Spag.com or TT Rock Stars.
 Each activity will be ready for children to complete by the following week.